Maui Land & Pineapple Company: Maui Pineapple Company

 The company owned a multi-purpose processing facility in Kahului, Maui, where its fresh fruit packing and processing operations were consolidated.
 The facility also provided refrigerated storage, freight consolidation and warehousing to the greater Maui farming and agricultural community.
 Maui Pineapple Company's headquarters were located in Kahului, Maui with a satellite division, Kapalua Farms, located near Kapalua Resort, which was also owned by its parent company.

-Pineapple Varieties
+Maui Gold Pineapple Varietal Farming & Sales

-The "Maui Gold" variety was introduced to the market by MPC in 2005.
+The "Maui Gold" varietal of pineapple was introduced to the market by MPC in 2005.
 It is naturally sweet with a low acid content.
-Maui Gold is sold in Hawaii and the USA mainland, in both the West Coast and Midwest markets.
-Maui Gold Organic reached the market in melons.
+Neither MPC nor ML&P grow or sell any pineapple, and the Maui Gold varietal of pineapple has been grown and sold exclusively by the Hali'imaile Pineapple Company DBA Maui Gold Pineapple Company since 2010.
+The Maui Gold varietal of pineapple is sold in Hawaii, and is also sold in the mainland United States and Canada, primarily via online direct to consumer sales by the Maui Pineapple Store, which has no affiliation with ML&P.

 Hawaiian pineapple agriculture

 Maui Pineapple Company used field rotation, cover crop, and fallow time to manage sustainable agriculture.
 MPC fields were being evaluated for diversified crops, including taro and other tropical crops.
 The company used an Integrated Pest Management (IPM) system to reduce pesticides.